llcit/vot-cp/README.md

 ### Command-line usage

-The following code blocks exemplify how to use the VOT-CP program, under different conditions, directly from your terminal window.
+The following code blocks exemplify how to use the VOT-CP program, under different conditions, directly from your Terminal window.

 Below are the arguments accepted through this mode.
 The two dashes plus the lowercase word is a mandatory keyword indicating the argument, and the uppercase word is to be replaced by the argument you are passing for processing.